Skip to main content

 Real talk about adhesion: Good patches stick through showers, light sweating, and normal activity.
 If yours falls off immediately, either your skin wasn't dry enough or you didn't press firmly enough.
 Try again with clean, completely dry skin and more pressure.

-Immediately (0-15 min): You might feel a subtle warmth where the patch is.
-That's just the adhesive and your body temperature.
-Not the mood support yet.
+Immediately (0-15 min): You might feel a subtle warmth where the patch is—that's just the adhesive and your body temperature.

-Patches + Meditation/Breathwork: Combine a patch with 5 minutes of deep breathing and you've unlocked next-level calm.
+Patches + Meditation/Breathwork: Pair applying your patch with 5 minutes of deep breathing for a calming start.

 Simple to use, designed for daily consistency.
-Get into flow and stay there.
+A small ritual you can return to.

 Get Flow On →